 An 82-gram beet (raw), is a good source of Potassium (266 mg), sodium (64 mg), Calcium (13 mg), Phosphorus (33 mg), Folate (89 mg) as well as being a source of beta carotene.

 120 grams of celery hold high amounts of Vitamin K (35.3mcg) and Vitamin C (8.4mcg).
-Celery is also a very good source of Potassium (344.4mg), Folate (33.6 mcg), dietary fibre (2 g) — lost in the juicing process, Molybdenum (6 mcg).
-It is also a source of Beta Carotene, as well as Flavonoids (apigenin, luteolin and quercetin) as well as 7.4 mg of Phytosterols.
+Celery is also a very good source of Potassium (344.4mg), Folate (33.6 mcg), dietary fiber (2 g) — lost in the juicing process, Molybdenum (6 mcg).
+It is also a source of Beta Carotene, as well as Flavonoids (apigenin, luteolin, and quercetin) as well as 7.4 mg of Phytosterols.

 A 104-gram cucumber has as many vegetables Beta Carotene.
 Cucumbers have quite a high water content and don’t have any outstanding vitamins contents, however, they do have a good source of Vitamin C (5.5 mg) and Molybdenum (5.2 mcg).

 High in Vitamin C, grapefruit juice is an excellent source of Carotenoids – Alpha-Carotene, Beta Carotene, Beta – Cryptoxanthin, Lutein, and Zeaxanthin as well as Lycopene.

 This sour and tangy green fruit is jam-packed with Vitamin C (57 mg per 76-gram fruit), as it is blended in the dietary fiber is included (2.6 grams per fruit).
 Moreover, it is also a good source of copper (0.1 mg), Magnesium (22.8 mg), Manganese (0.1 mg), as well as Vitamin E (0.9 mg).